Signs of a Healthy Relationship

 In a healthy relationship, you’re able to work together in an effective, balanced way.
 You have dozens of little agreements, many of them explicit, around “how we get stuff done” as a couple.
-You may argue from time to time about who is or isn’t doing what, especially as circumstances change and these roles need to be rebalanced, but you’re ultimately able to find resolutions that feel good to you both, and that make you a better team.
+You may argue from time to time about who is or isn’t doing what, especially as circumstances change and these roles need to be rebalanced, but you’re ultimately able to find resolutions that make your relationship feel equal and fair to both of you.

 When the “teamwork” component is missing, one or both partners will likely feel resentful.
 One partner may feel like they have to do everything, or it either won’t be done, or won’t be done properly.
 The other partner may feel their efforts aren’t recognized, or that they can’t do anything to their partner’s satisfaction, so they might as well stop trying.
 These couples often get stuck in a state of gridlock, where even talking about how they are or aren’t working together feels difficult.

 Without good communication, teamwork is hard.
 When we feel criticized or taken for granted, we’re not eager to step up our efforts, or to cut our partner some slack.
 If you’re struggling with teamwork in your relationship, try working on communication first.